core-skills/05-data-storytelling/program/01_dataviscomms.md

 ## Affordance

-Let the audience know why the information is useful to them, and how they can use it.
+In the context of your message, let the audience know why the information is useful to them, and how they can use it.

+* Interactive visualisations and Experiences are different.
+* How do you guide your audience?
+* For most tools you’ll work with, some of these affordances will be built-in (e.g. styling, buttons, hover tools etc)

+Consider aspects of affordance and accessibility in your projects too.

 [Overview](./00_overview.md) |